Specialist - Advisor

 Michigan State University enjoys a reputation for excellence in facilitating inclusion of persons with disabilities in a range of educational and work-related opportunities.
 Ability Access Specialists maintain and employ cutting edge knowledge in their specialty areas to provide outstanding advising, outreach and direct services related to the specialization at hand.

-*Two years' experience working with persons with disabilities with focus on Learning Disabilities in an educational setting is preferred
+Two years' experience working with persons with disabilities with focus on chronic health, psychiatric and mobility challenges in an educational setting is preferred.

 Resume/CV; Cover Letter